2013 Philippine gubernatorial elections: Zamboanga del Sur

 Incumbent governor Antonio Cerilles is running for reelection.
 On January 15, 2013, the Commission on Elections disqualified Dominador Jalosjos, Jr. (Nacionalista) who was to run for governor and his brother, Romeo Jalosjos who is a candidate for mayor of Zamboanga City for violating the Local Government Code of 1991 which bars ex-convicts to run for office and run short of the required one-year residency in the place where a candidate can run.
 Thereby, Cerilles is running for reelection unopposed.

 Zamboanga Sibugay

 Incumbent governor Rommel Jalosjos is running for reelection.

 Northern Mindanao

 Bukidnon

 Incumbent governor Alex Calingasan is not running for reelection.
 He is running for Vice Governor instead; Vice Governor Jose Maria Zubiri, Jr. is his party's nominee.

 Camiguin

 Incumbent governor Jurdin Jesus Romualdo is running for reelection.

 Lanao del Norte

 Incumbent governor Mohamad Khalid Dimaporo is running for reelection.

 Misamis Occidental

 Incumbent governor Herminia Ramiro is running for reelection.

 Misamis Oriental

 Incumbent governor Oscar Moreno is term-limited and will instead run for Mayor of Cagayan de Oro; Vice Governor Norris Babiera is his party's nominee.
-He will face Congressman Yevgeny Vincente "Bambi" Emano.
+He will face Congressman Yevgeny Emano.